 When you open a bottle of Tabasco Pepper Sauce, your nose is immediately met with the unique aroma that is iconic of this sauce.
-The smell is reminiscent of vinegar followed by a piquantness -- if you enjoy that spicy kick, you can't smell Tabasco without your mouth watering.
+The smell is reminiscent of vinegar followed by a piquantness—if you enjoy that spicy kick, you can't smell Tabasco without your mouth watering.

 Tabasco is among the most popular hot sauces around the world.
-NPR wrote a great description about the popularity of Tabasco: "It is to hot sauce what Kleenex is to tissue and Xerox is to copying."
+NPR wrote a great description of the popularity of Tabasco: "It is to hot sauce what Kleenex is to tissue and Xerox is to copying."
 If you love hot sauce then chances are that there is always a bottle of Tabasco in your kitchen.

 It's difficult to imagine a breakfast skillet, hash browns, Bloody Marys, pizza, chicken wings, Cajun food, fried rice, and many other foods without some drops of Tabasco sauce.
 It is a fascinating flavor enhancer with an even more fascinating history.

 - Edmund McIlhenny first produced Tabasco sauce in 1868 on Avery Island, Louisiana.
 The sauce is still produced in the same location as it was in the 1800s.
 Additionally, the process remains pretty much the same, of course, the facilities have undergone modernization throughout the years.